Traffic Signal (film): Plot

 This film is about the lives and travails of people living around a fictitious traffic signal in Mumbai.
 Anybody who drives in Mumbai has experienced the 2-odd minute wait at a traffic signal.

-The traffic signal includes a microcosm of people who derive their daily livelihoods from it.
-There are beggars (kids and adults), prostitutes, tricksters, eunuchs, and others who sell clothes, flowers, and trinkets.
-They speak quickly, act fast, and operate somewhat honourably (with each other) to make a meager living out of the harsh Mumbai street life.
+The traffic signal includes a group of people who derive their daily livelihoods from it.
+There are beggars (both kids and adults), prostitutes, tricksters, eunuchs, and others who sell clothes, flowers, and trinkets.
+They speak quickly, act fast, and operate somewhat honorably (with each other) to make a meager living out of the harsh Mumbai street life.
 They owe allegiance and hafta (weekly "protection" fee) to the signal manager, Silsila.

 Silsila grew up at the signal.
 He ran various trades there before he became the manager.
 He is an ideal manager: sensitive and caring of his workers yet ruthless when it comes to delivery.
 Silsila reports into a mid-level don, Jaffar, who in turn reports to the big boss, Haji Bhaijaan.

 Life is well at the signal.
 A gentle girl, Rani, arrives at the signal to sell ethnic clothes.
 The initial fireworks blossom into deeper companionship with Silsila.
 Everything proceeds normally.

 Unbeknownst to Silsila, Haji Bhaijaan is part of a larger nexus of evil that comprises politicians and the larger Mafia.
 Haji must play a dangerous game where he is forced to invoke the unwitting pawn, Silsila, to start a series of events that could ultimately destroy the traffic signal.
 Silsila is unaware of the larger consequences as he carries out his orders without question.
 But reality dawns on him when he is apprehended in a case of murder, extortion, and bribery where he was hardly aware of things.

 The signal faces destruction.
 Silsila's world, and all the people who grew up with it, face extinction.
 Silsila is forced to choose between his life and his world.
 As his life moves from Green to Red, he may only hope that the signal moves from Red to Green.